Claudia Rosiny: Jury and board memberships

 From 1995 to 2005, she advised the Migros Cooperative Aare on dance funding and promotion, from 1993 to 2010 she was a board member of the Archives suisses de la danse, Lausanne, and from 1997 to 2003 President of the Commission for Theater and Dance, Canton of Berne.
-Since 2009, she has been a board member of Teatro San Materno, Ascona.
+Since 2009, she has been a board member of Teatro San Materno, Ascona and, from 2025, an advisory board member of the Accademia Teatro Dimitri in Verscio/Ticino.